How to Turn a Conversation to Christ

 As we sat in a coffee shop, I asked him about his spiritual background.
 He mentioned that he went to church as a child, but stopped after his parents split up.
 I asked if he had ever read the Bible and heard about what Jesus offers to us.
 He said that he had never owned a Bible, and that he had heard about Jesus but couldn’t explain what He means to us.

-I shared a Cru tool called Made To Thrive with him, and we read through Isaiah 53 in the Bible that I gave him.
+I shared a Cru tool called Connecting with God with him, and we read through Isaiah 53 in the Bible that I gave him.
 He indicated that he wanted to follow Jesus, but he still had a lot of questions.
 Because we have approached the subject once, we are able to easily revisit who Jesus is in our next conversation.

 Once you identify where a person is experiencing the God-sized hole in their life, you can share how Jesus has helped you in that specific area.